xfsnow/xfsnow.github.io/en/20110621_SecureCRT.md

 Category: __Tools__

-Introduction: SecureCRT is a commonly used remote access tool for Windows, but it needs to be configured properly to display Chinese correctly.
+Summary: SecureCRT is a commonly used remote access tool for Windows, but it needs to be configured properly to display Chinese correctly.

 ---------